 If you have third-degree burns and need a lawyer, attorneys Fred Pritzker and Eric Hageman can help.
-Fred and Eric have obtained many large settlements for people who suffered third-degree burns in a fire or explosion, including over $20 million for a person who suffered horrific burns to over 70% of his body.
-You can contact them to find out how they can help you get answers, compensation and justice.
+Fred and Eric have obtained many large settlements for people who suffered third-degree burns in a fire or explosion, including over $20 million for a person who suffered horrific, second and third-degree burns to over 70% of his body.
+You can contact our lawyers about third-degree burns and how a lawsuit can help you get a money settlement and justice.

 Why One Client Hired Our Law Firm

 “As soon as the injuries happened, people were pressuring us to hire this lawyer or that lawyer and we received visits from some of them.
 They didn’t reassure us at all.
 They just pressured us and told us we needed to sign up with them.
 Fred’s law firm was different.
 We did our research and we actually called them based on their experience.
 They flew out right away to see us and they listened.
 They asked us what kind of lawyer we were looking for.
 It was a really good vibe right from the beginning and now Fred and Eric are like family to us.
 They’ve flown out to see us 10 or 15 times — if not more — and they continue to help.” –A client who was severely burned

 Why You Need an Experienced Lawyer to Sue for Third-Degree Burns